epi2me-labs/modbam2bed/README.md

 The code has not been developed extensively and currently has some limitations:

- * Support for motif filtering is limit to CpG sites.
+ * Support for motif filtering is limit to CpG, CHG, and CHH, sites.
 Without this filtering enabled all reference positions that are the canonical base (on forward or reverse strand) equivalent to the modified base under consideration are reported.
- * No option to combine per-strand counts into a total count (how to do this generically depends on motif).
  * Insertion columns are completely ignored for simplicitly (and avoid any heuristics).